-In order to ensure that graduates have the critical perspective necessary to lead and the skills to support decision making, the BAE program aims to impart:
+In order to ensure that graduates have the critical perspective necessary to lead and the skills to support decision making, the BAE program aims to impart

-- Knowledge of core concepts and theories of economics sciences and the ability to put them into perspective, that is to compare their predictions and to critically assess their applicability in different circumstances. - The ability to structure and analyze situations and to critically assess and evaluate solutions. - The relevant practical skills to establish relationships between economic variables.
+- knowledge of core concepts and theories of economic science and the ability to put them into perspective, that is to compare their predictions and to critically assess their applicability in different circumstances; - the ability to structure and analyze situations and to critically assess and evaluate solutions; - practical skills to establish relationships between economic variables; - the ability to communicate ideas and information clearly and effectively in oral and written English; - the ability to work effectively with others in the pursuit of common objectives.

-- The ability to communicate ideas and information clearly and effectively in oral and written English. - The ability to work effectively with others in the pursuit of common objectives.
+BAE CURRICULUM

-BAE Curriculum
+To earn a Bachelor of Arts in Economics a student must complete 146 credits.

-To earn a Bachelor of Arts in Economics a student must complete 129 credits.
+General Education Requirements 33

-General Education Requirements
+Program Foundation Courses 64

-College Foundation Courses
+Program Requirements 32

-Program Requirements
+Internship 6

-Major 24
+Physical Education 8

-Internship
+Thesis 2

-Free Electives or Minor
+State Examination 1

-Total Required for Graduation
+Total Required for Graduation 146